kevingma/slack-clone-v6/README.md

 - **AI Mentions**
   - Mentions of `@DisplayName` can trigger an AI-based auto-response if that user has a persona.
   - The system can dynamically generate a “persona” for a user based on past messages.
+Context aware

 - **TailwindCSS Styling**
   Use Tailwind classes for quick UI development.